afaqmca/wp-isotope-posts-by-category/README.md

 # WP Isotope Posts by Category
-This is Isotope based wordpress plugin.
-It work with bootstrap css.Short code [wp_isotope_posts]
+This is WordPress Isotope Posts by Category.
+It also works with custom posts and custom taxonomy on WordPress.
+In this plugin you  can use Bootstrap css.

+Short code [wp_isotope_posts]

 === WP Isotope Posts by Category ===